DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A client cannot tell from outside whether a rotation is in progress, so a client that wants PQ certificates over UDP across rotations SHOULD pad its certificate query to cover the rollover set rather than only the steady-state set; otherwise it silently drops to the classical certificate for the duration of every rollover window.

-If the certificate response would be larger than the request, the resolver MUST NOT return the oversized response over UDP; it SHOULD instead set the TC flag and rely on the client retrying over TCP {{!RFC7766}}.
-When it does so, the resolver SHOULD still include the smaller classical certificate in the truncated UDP response, so that a client that does not implement PQ can proceed without a second round trip while a PQ-capable client learns that more certificates may be available over TCP.
-Operators MAY serve a small classical certificate over UDP while requiring a padded query or TCP for larger PQ certificate sets.
+If the certificate response containing the PQ set would be larger than the request, the resolver MUST NOT return that oversized PQ response over UDP; it SHOULD instead return the classical certificate response with the TC flag set, so a classical-only client can proceed while a PQ-capable client learns that more certificates may be available.
+Operators MAY serve the classical certificate over UDP while requiring a padded query or TCP for larger PQ certificate sets.
 This affects neither the certificate format nor the lookup name.

 Because a resolver can withhold PQ certificates from a truncated UDP response, a PQ-capable client MUST honor the TC flag on a certificate response and retry the certificate query over TCP when TCP to the resolver is available.
 A client that ignores the TC flag would only ever observe the certificates present in the UDP response and could silently fail to use PQ even against a resolver that supports it.